+- Choose a broad topic then refine and focus it.

+- Decide the appropriate pathway: interdisciplinary or subject-focused.

-- 1. Choose the approved DP subject.
+- Choose the approved DP subject(s).

-- 2. Choose a topic.

-- 3. Undertake some preparatory reading.
+- Undertake some preparatory reading.

-- 4. Formulate a well-focused research question.
+- Form a well-focused research question.

-- 5. Plan the research and writing process.
+- Plan the research and writing process.

-- 6. Plan a structure (outline headings) for the essay.
+- Plan a structure for the essay.
 This may change as the research develops.

-- 7. Carry out the research.
+- Carry out the research.